-For tax year 2022, new construction in residential property was up 0.49% or \$915 thousand in assessed value, and commercial/industrial values increased \$309 thousand.
-Overall values increased \$3.1million or 1.5%, which includes new construction for all classes of property.
+For tax year 2023, new construction in residential property was up 0.5% or \$1 million in assessed value, and commercial/industrial values increased \$406 thousand.
+Overall values increased \$2.5 million or 1.2%, which includes new construction for all classes of property.

 A sexennial reappraisal will occur in 2024 for collection in FY25, for which we are estimating a 5% increase in residential and a 1% increase for commercial/industrial property.
-We anticipate residential/agricultural and commercial/industrial values to increase \$9.7 million or 4.6%, overall.
+We anticipate residential/agricultural and commercial/industrial values to increase \$11.3 million, or 5.3%, overall.

-Public Utility Personal Property (PUPP) values decreased by \$30 million in tax year 2022.
-We expect our values to continue to decrease by an average \$1.85 million each year of the forecast.
+Public Utility Personal Property (PUPP) values decreased by \$2 million in tax year 2023.
+We expect our values to continue to decrease by an average \$1.8 million each year of the forecast.
 The Nexus Pipeline tender paid the tax payments to our district, which means that Nexus remitted payment based on the valuation they believed to be accurate.
-The Tax Commissioner issued a Final Determination on the pipeline's valuation in June 2022.
+The Tax Commissioner issued a Final Determination on the pipeline's valuation in June 2022; however, it has since been disputed again and is currently still awaiting a decision.